 Individuation follows natural cycles wherein there are periods of revelation and insight, followed by periods of respite, integration, phases of testing and shadow-work, death/rebirth transitions etc. Astrological transits and progressions can add a great deal of detail to individual unfoldment enabling us to understand why certain life situations have emerged and how best to work with them.

 The path of individuation is an unveiling process, such that the more we travel the road, the more conscious we become until it becomes a central life task of prime importance.
-After all, the more we individuate the more we are able to fulfil ourselves through the actualisation of inborn talents and potential.
+After all, the more we individuate the more we are able to fulfil ourselves through the actualisation of inborn talents and potential, which in turn can be seen as a service to existence.
 Individuation journeys are unique to the individual and there is no one-size-fits-all guide to turn to.
 In my work as a self-realisation mentor I aim to help others learn to navigate their own individuation process.